iGBAEmu/EclipseIssues/README.md

 - **Close Prematurely** If you are closing an issue, you are agreeing that it is no longer needed (example: a bug fix was implemented).
 If you are closing it, please say why.

-- **Report Vulnerabilities with GitHub** If you have a possible security flaw, contact a member of the Eclipse team directly, such as @HeyItsShuga or @1GamerDev on Twitter.
+- **Report Vulnerabilities with GitHub** If you have a possible security flaw, contact a member of Zenith directly, such as @HeyItsShuga or @magnetardev on Twitter.
 We don't want anyone abusing a vulnerability before it's fixed!

 - **Making Duplicates** In order to make things easier to navigate, we ask that you only make an issue if it hasn't already been made.
 This helps keep things tidy for us.